-#6: Six Duck Salads with Gus Van Sant
+A Brush with Hollywood: Our Duck Salad Lunch with Gus Van Sant

 A New Yorker Cartoonists' Lunch with one Hollywood's finest directors.

-Today I was invited to have lunch with a bunch of New Yorker cartoonists and the film director, Gus Van Sant1.
+Today a batch of New Yorker cartoonists ate lunch with film director, Gus Van Sant1.

 Gus directed of some of the greatest films of the past 20 years: "Good Will Hunting", "Milk", "Drugstore Cowboy", and just released a film this week about the cartoonist John Callahan2, called "Don't Worry, He Won't Get Far On Foot."